Rehabah/Extracting_data_from_PDF_files/README.md

 # Extracting_data_from_PDF_files
-Multiple python libraries to extract text and data from tables
+Multiple python libraries to extract the data from PDF files

 **The libraries are:**